Visiting Belle Ile: Brittany’s largest island

-Because of warmer ocean currents that flow by Belle Ile, the island tends to experience warmer temperatures and has Mediterranean plants growing on the island which are not found on the nearby coastline.
-You will also find plenty of places to indulge in delicious, fresh seafood, crepes, cider and other delights from the Regional Cuisine of Brittany.
+Because of warmer ocean currents that flow past Belle-île, the island tends to experience warmer temperatures and has Mediterranean flora growing on the island, which are not found on the nearby coastline.
+You will also find lots of cozy spots to indulge in delicious fresh seafood, crêpes, cider and other delights from the regional cuisine of Brittany.

 Le Palais

-sauzon2The principal town of the island and access point (the ferries from Quiberon dock here); Le Palais is generally the launching point for explorations of the island.
-The dramatic Vauban citadel distinguishes the port here, and the historic citadel houses dominate the port here.
-Le Palais is the busiest and most populated town on the island, but with only a few thousand full-time residents, you’ll be amazed at how fast you can be in the countryside of the island from the town center.
+Le Palais is the most populated town on the island, but with only a few thousand full-time residents, you’ll be amazed at how fast you can be in the “countryside” of the island from the bustling town center.

 Sauzon

-Known for its pretty and colorful houses and large port, Sauzon is located on Belle Ile’s celebrated southwestern coast, where you’ll find spectacular rock formations and the famed Grotte de l’Apoticaire (apothecaries’ cave), where waves crash in from two sides and Pointe des Pulains (point of foals).
-There are also many trails that start from this seaside town, making it a worthwhile stop on any trip to Belle Ile.
+Known for its colorful houses and large port, Sauzon is located on Belle-île’s northern coast.
+Here you’ll find spectacular rock formations and the famed Grotte de l’Apothicaire (Apothecary’s Cave), where waves crash in from two sides and Phare des Poulains lighthouse.
+There are also many trails that start from this seaside town, making it a worthwhile stop on any trip to Belle-île that includes a nice hike.

 Bangor

-Bangor is most famous for the lighthouse that is located here.
-Known as one of the most impressive lighthouses in France, it was constructed in 1935 and sits 84 m above the sea below.
-Bangor is located on the cote sauvage or “wild coast” side of the island and is known for its dramatic scenery like the famous aiguilles (needles).
-The rocky coast and Donnant beach (where swimming can be dangerous, but has amazing surf) greatly inspired Monet, who did series of paintings of this part of Belle Ile.
+Bangor is most famous for one of the most impressive lighthouses in France, constructed in 1935 and sitting 84 m above the sea.
+Bangor covers the cote sauvage or “wild coast” side of the island and is known for its dramatic scenery like the famous aiguilles (needles) of Port Coton, severe rocks jutting out of the sea in spiky clusters.
+The rocky coast and Donnant beach (where swimming can be dangerous, but has amazing surf) greatly inspired Monet, who did series of paintings of this part of Belle-île.

 Locmaria

-If you are looking for a challenging and beautiful adventure while visiting Belle Ile, you may be interested in walking the 95 km circuit that follows the entire islands coastline.
+If you are looking for a challenging and beautiful adventure while visiting Belle-île, you may be interested in walking some of the 95 km circuit that follows the entire islands coastline.
 Although this is clearly too far to do in one day, portions of this trail can also be great day hikes and is a nice way to see the cote sauvage section of the island.

 Rent bikes or a motor scooter

-bikebelleileAlthough you can rent a car on Belle Ile for your visit, the island is small enough that you may be better off forgoing the car and renting a bike or motor scooter and seeing the island that way.
+bikebelleileAlthough you can rent a car on Belle-île for your visit, the island is small enough that you may be better off forgoing the car and renting a bike or motor scooter and seeing the island that way.
 From Le Palais, you’ll find plenty of places that rent out both bikes and motor scooters for about €15-€35 per day.
-This is not only a cheap, easy way to get around the island, but it’ll also allow you to take in the panoramic views as you scooter or bike from place to place/.
+This is not only a cheap, easy way to get around the island, but it’ll also allow you to take in the panoramic views as you work your way around the island quickly.

 Visit the Vauban Citadel

-This star-shaped fortifications of this citadel is what will first stand out to you about this fortified structure (which served as a prison for famous revolutionaries and succession of state enemies including Ben Bella of Algeria), but you will also be also be astounded at the size.
-Built along stylish and ordered lines by the great fortress-builder, Vauban, it is startling in size – filled with doorways leading to mysterious cellars and underground passages, endless sequences of rooms, dungeons and deserted cells.
+The star shape is what will first stand out to you about this structure (which served as a prison for famous revolutionaries and a succession of state enemies, including Ben Bella of Algeria), but you will also be also be astounded by its size.
+Built along stylish and ordered lines by the great fortress-builder Vauban, it is filled with doorways leading to mysterious cellars and underground passages, endless sequences of rooms, dungeons and deserted cells.

 Go to the beach

-If you are looking to soak up some rays and hit the beach on Belle Ile, you have surprisingly few options when it comes to finding a good swimmable beach.
-Because much of the coast line on Belle Ile is marked by rocky cliffs, there are only a few places where visitors can find a beach to hang out at.
-On the sheltered Port Kerel there is the 2 km Plage des Grands Sables, which is the biggest and busiest beach on the island.
+Because much of the coastline on Belle-île is marked by rocky cliffs, there are only a few places where visitors can find a beach for swimming.
+On the sheltered Port Kerel there is the 2-km Plage des Grands Sables, which is the biggest and busiest beach on the island.

 >>Read more about the Best Beaches in France